 We engage third-party experts on an ad hoc basis to provide executive briefings on sustainability and climate change to our employees.
-This year, all investment, asset and property management professionals were invited to attend a session delivered by a third party on the impacts of ESG performance metrics on real estate asset liquidity, which focused heavily on physical and transition risk factors.
+Post calendar year end, in Q1 2025, all Tritax staff members were required to attend an antigreenwashing training session delivered by the firm's ESG team and its Risk and Compliance team.
+In addition, all staff were required to complete Modern Slavery training.